 After six people were killed in late Tuesday's earthquake, northern Chile was rocked by a powerful 7.6-magnitude aftershock Wednesday night, forcing thousands of people to evacuate their homes once more.

 Yet another one with a magnitude of 6.1 hit late Thursday, off the coast at a depth of 20 kilometers (30 miles), according to the US Geological Survey.
 The epicenter was 76 km (47 miles) southest of the northern city of Iquique.

 President Michelle Bachelet, who was assessing damage from the first jolt, was among those forced to flee as the latest temblor sowed terror among already exhausted and nervous residents in the earthquake-prone region.

-The new quake struck in the Pacific Ocean at 11:43 pm (0243 GMT Thursday), 19 kilometers (12 miles) south of the northern coastal city of Iquique, the US Geological Survey said.
+The quake Wednesday struck in the Pacific Ocean at 11:43 pm (0243 GMT Thursday), 19 kilometers (12 miles) south of Iquique, the US Geological Survey said.

 There were no reports of new fatalities or major damage and authorities lifted a tsunami alert after two hours.
 Peru to the north did the same.

-Some 1,500 people stood in front of a supermarket and cash machines, while drivers lined up to fill their cars' fuel tanks.
+Some 1,500 people stood in front of a supcermarket and cash machines, while drivers lined up to fill their cars' fuel tanks.

-Residents reported cases of price gouging, with bread and water more expensive than before the earthquakes.
+Residents reported cases of price gouging, with the cost of bread and water doubling.